Glossary

 **ISO 22301**: The international standard for Business Continuity Management Systems (BCMS).
 It provides a framework for organizations to plan, establish, implement, operate, monitor, review, maintain, and continually improve a documented management system to protect against, reduce the likelihood of, and ensure recovery from disruptive incidents.

-ISO/IEC 27001: An information security standard.
+**ISO/IEC 27001**: An information security standard.
 It specifies the requirements for establishing, implementing, maintaining and continually improving an information security management system (ISMS).
-Organizations with an ISMS that meet the standard's requirements can choose to have it certified by an accredited certification body following successful completion of an audit.
 ISO/IEC 27001 was originally published jointly by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) in 2005, with revisions in 2013 and 2022.

 **Key**: A secret string of characters or symbols that is used for the encryption/decryption of plaintext/ciphertext.